-Most of these come from Africa or southern Europe, where there are more predators, more competition for nesting spots (nesting season runs from March to August), and hotter, drier conditions during the summer.
+Most of these birds come from Africa or Southern Europe, where there are more predators, more competition for nesting spots (nesting season runs from March to August), and hotter, drier conditions during the summer.

-Swallows – who arrive in the UK from South Africa between April and May – travel through France, the Pyrenees, Spain, Morocco and the Sahara to get here; covering around 200 miles a day!
+Swallows – who arrive in the UK from South Africa between April and May – travel through France, the Pyrenees, Spain, Morocco, and the Sahara to get here; covering around 200 miles a day!

 The smallest and rarest swans found here in the UK are Bewick’s swans.
-They face a 2,500 mile journey back to Siberia around February/March time, where they face a number of challenges along the way, including illegal hunting, predators, and the risk of hitting power lines.
+They face a 2,500-mile journey back to Siberia around February/March time, where they face a number of challenges along the way, including illegal hunting, predators, and the risk of hitting power lines.

 Autumn and winter

-In September and October, species of birds – such as osprey and willow warblers – who have spent the summer in the UK, will be stocking up on fish and insects, and preparing to migrate back to warmer continents, including Africa.
-Summer visitors tend to leave in stages throughout the autumn, but by the end of October, we can expect them to have more or less departed.
-Then we can welcome the arrival of our winter visitors…
+In September and October, species of birds – such as osprey and willow warblers – who’ve spent the summer in the UK, will be stocking up on fish and insects, and preparing to migrate back to warmer continents, including Africa and South America.

 To find out more about birds that spend their winter vacation in the UK, have a look at this article from National Geographic.

-Birds that tend to live in the UK year-round, and are commonly spotted in gardens and local parks during the autumn and winter, include:
+Birds that tend to live in the UK year-round, and are commonly spotted in gardens and local parks during the autumn and winter, include…

 Wrens are brown, dumpy, rounded birds, with long legs and toes.
 They also have remarkably loud singing voices, and are commonly heard in the Dawn Chorus (which occurs when birds sing at the start of a new day between March and July).